davidho104/davidho104/README.md

 ## Hi there, I'm David

-### I'm a software engineer with a passion for front-end development, UI/UX design, and project management.
+### I'm a technical product manager and software engineer with a passion for front-end development, UI/UX design, and project management.

 💼  &nbsp; My position has recently been affected by Covid-19 and I am currently looking for opportunities.
 Open to all referrals!
 <br/><br/>
-🥅  &nbsp; 2021 Goals:
+🥅  &nbsp; 2022 Goals:
 - Find an awesome company/role
 - Build cool projects
 - Pick up more software & project management skills